 BEIJING, July 7 (Xinhua) - China's national observatory on Tuesday renewed its yellow alert for rainstorms as incessant downpours continue to wreak havoc across vast stretches of the country.

 Aerial photo taken on July 6, 2020 shows fields battered by flood in Ganxitan Township of Lixian County, central China's Hunan Province.
 Rain-triggered flood hit the county in recent days.
 (Photo: Xinhua)

-From Monday morning to Tuesday morning, heavy rain and rainstorms are expected in the regions of Shanghai, Jiangsu, Zhejiang, Anhui, Jiangxi, Hubei, Hunan, Chongqing, Guizhou, Yunnan and Heilongjiang, the National Meteorological Center said.
+From Tuesday morning to Wednesday morning, heavy rain and rainstorms are expected in the regions including Anhui, Zhejiang, Hubei, Hunan, Chongqing, Guizhou, Sichuan, Yunnan and Heilongjiang, the National Meteorological Center said.

-Some of these regions will see more than 80 mm of hourly precipitation accompanied by thunderstorms and strong winds, the center said.
+Some of these regions will see up to 70 mm of hourly precipitation accompanied by thunderstorms and strong winds, the center said.

 Local authorities are advised to remain alert for possible flooding, landslides and mudslides, and halting outdoor operations in hazardous areas is recommended.

 China has a four-tier color-coded weather warning system, with red representing the most severe, followed by orange, yellow and blue.